Saul Soliz: Personal life and death

-Soliz and his wife, Toi, had a son.
+Soliz and his wife, Toi, had a son, O’Neill, who performs in drag as Sapphira Cristál.

 On November 18, 1998, Soliz was attacked by a mailman in an apparent case of road rage.
 Describing the incident, Soliz stated that the mail truck driver first tailgated and verbally assailed him, which prompted him to pull over to allow the truck to overtake him.
 The driver "stopped the postal truck in the middle of street and ran toward him with Mace in his hands and screaming", then "sprayed him with Mace for five to 10 seconds".
 Soliz attempted to sue the United States Postal Service for compensation, but his case was dismissed in May 2001, when a federal judge ruled that "the government cannot be held liable for an assault committed by a government employee".

 In August 2021, Soliz fell ill with COVID-19 and was hospitalized for several weeks.
 He died on August 17, aged 55.
 His funeral was held in the Garden Oaks neighborhood of Houston.